Caption manager

 Translation is provided free of charge by online services such as DeepL Translator.

 It is recommended to perform the translation on a transcript file that is structurally similar to the one produced by DeepTranscript.
 This is because the transcription mechanism has performed a segmentation based on breath units.
 That segmentation is also optimal for machine translation.
 It would be a bad idea to try to translate the contents of « srt » , « sbv » or « vtt » subtitle files, because their segmentation has been modified to suit the maximum length of subtitles.
+Due to this, WhisperTranscribe is not recommended for multi-language subtitles.

 Reader-friendly layout